Public light bus: Red minibuses

 Red minibuses (RMBs) are a kind of share taxi, which run a non-scheduled service, although routes may, in effect, become fixed over time.
 RMBs may operate anywhere where no special prohibitions apply, without control over routes or fares.
 The PLB system is intended to be flexible and responsive to market demand.

 On some routes red minibuses may run throughout the day (24-hour service), such as Tai Po-Mong Kok, Tsuen Wan-Kwun Tong, Kwun Tong-Mong Kok, Yuen Long-Jordan Road, etc. Other routes may only run as midnight services, such as from Yuen Long-Causeway Bay, taking over as higher-capacity services, such as franchised bus operators or mass transit railway underground, close.

 In most RMBs, passengers pay just before they alight.
 Though change for cash payment may be available, a small amount may be deducted by the driver for the inconvenience of handling it.
 Only a few of these red minibuses are equipped to accept payment by Octopus card.
 Fares and timetables are not regulated by the Government.
 Thus, at times, RMBs may be more expensive than GMBs.

-Destinations displayed on RMBs are sometimes identified by landmarks long gone, such as Daimaru (大丸) in Causeway Bay, the defunct department store.
+Destinations displayed on RMBs are sometimes identified by landmarks long gone, such as Daimaru (大丸) in Causeway Bay, the defunct department store, or the KCR logo, a former railway company serving the New Territories before 2007.
 The numbers they display are a legacy of the pre-1973 route-numbering in the New Territories, being the same route numbers used by the large franchised bus operators.